-The social worker is present on campus for two half-day periods a week for additional help and support with problems you may encounter in everyday life that make studying more difficult.
+The social worker is present on campus for additional help and support with problems you may encounter in everyday life that make studying more difficult.

 What can you contact the social worker for?

 The social worker offers psycho social help, advice, support, problem clarification and emotional support.
 He can motivate you for counselling, referral and guidance to the right special and indicated care and institutions, and help you to make the right choices, to have (and keep) control over your own life.
 Think for example:

 - Problems with parents, caretakers, relationship partners or others, e.g. because of quarrels, threats, domestic violence or abuse.

 - Unintentional or unplanned pregnancy, you suddenly become a mother or your girlfriend is pregnant unplanned and what happens next?